 People start using opioids for various reasons, often because of something like an injury or surgery which necessitate a prescription pain medication.

-People start using heroin for various reasons, but four out of five new heroin users started out abusing prescription drugs.
+People start using heroin for various reasons, but four out of five new heroin users began abusing prescription drugs.

 Why some people become addicted and others do not is also cause for much debate.
-The two simple truths are: some people start using opioids for innocent reasons and some people become addicted to opioids.
-When we argue about who or why, or try to stereotype who ends up abusing such drugs, we distract from the matter at hand: that opioids are killing thousands of Michiganders each year (or Michiganians, whichever you prefer).
+The two simple truths are: some people start using opioids for innocent reasons, and some people become addicted to opiates.
+When we argue about who or why, or try to stereotype who ends up abusing such drugs, we distract from the matter at hand: that opioids are killing thousands of Michigan citizens.

 Why You Can’t Leave It to the Experts

 While the experts analyze and debate the details, it falls to all of us to get involved and make a safer Michigan.
-Your level of involvement is your choice, but taking any sort of action can help!
+Your level of involvement is your choice, but taking any action can help.

 Here are some things you can do to help reverse the trends of drug-related deaths in Michigan, specifically (even if the rest of the nation takes a while to catch up):

 - Get involved in legislation: Drug-overdose reversal medication is effective and simple to administer.
 Michigan law now allows for emergency personnel and trained school administrators to provide life-saving naloxone.
 We could do better: some states allow pharmacies to carry naloxone and save more lives.